mrclalmda/aws_resume_challenge/README.md

 - Since Im applying for DevOps and SRE roles, I searched for free HTML resume template on the internet and just edited a bit here and there

 ### Static Website
-How to deploy a statis website
+How to deploy a static website

 Route 53
 - Register a domain.
 Costs around 10USD